Damn! What about

 Of ninety six,

-Sat opposite me in the restaurant
+Sat before me in the restaurant

 By the salt water